julien6387/supvisors/docs/configuration.rst

     unique per node) ;
     ``internal_port`` is the port of the socket used by the |Supvisors| instance to publish internal events (also unique per node).
-    The value of ``supvisors_list`` defines how the |Supvisors| instances will share information between them and must be identical to all |Supvisors| instances or unpredictable behavior may happen.

     *Default*:  the local host name.